 As for his other "creations", he and his wife should be very proud.
 Their children are beautiful.

 I love people, and I love photography!
 It is a joy to capture your life's special moments.
-Whether it be a characteristic grin, a thoughtful gaze, a tear, or a bit of laughter; capturing these moments for you bring me great joy and fulfillment.
+Whether it be a milestone birthday, a special event, or a professional portrait; creating images that capture you perfectly and celebrate the special relationships in your life bring me great joy and fulfillment.
 We'd love to do that for you!

 We look forward to hearing from you!
 Warmly, Tammy Labuda